 I asked my Mom where the recipe came from and she had no idea, her mom made pickled eggs, so she made pickled eggs.
 That's how the story goes 😉

-Pickled eggs were traditionally served as a bar snack, sometimes mustard pickled (giving the egg a yellow hue) or beet pickled (like these gorgeous pink babies).
+Pickled eggs were traditionally served as a bar snack, sometimes yellow mustard pickled (giving the egg whites a yellow hue) or beet pickled (like these gorgeous pink babies).
 I assume they are of Eastern European origin, my Mom is Hungarian and Russian, but I honestly don't know.

 Wherever pickled eggs came from or how they became a tradition in my family is somewhat irrelevant.
 What is important?
 That you make these beauties and understand how crazy town delicious they are!